pontusc/homepage/readme.md

 ## Autodiscovery
 See [this](https://gethomepage.dev/configs/kubernetes/) for information.
 Separate annotation requirements for Ingress objects vs traefiks IngressRoute objects.\
 Decided to not use this, except for actual deployments.
 Cluster services are specifically added.

+## Secret
+Read sealed-secret documentation and use kubeseal cli to generate the sealed-secret.